-- Intensive and adaptive pest control at the surface area directly above the Wharekirauponga Underground Mine, with a focus on improving outcomes for frogs. - Removal of exotic flora species such as pines and wattles surrounding the Gladstone Open Pit and TSF3, and re-planting with native species. - Extending areas of native plantings to replace any areas of loss. - A focus on connecting the remaining ecological features. - Enhancement of Moko skink habitat and providing an appropriate lizard habitat as part of the rehabilitation of Gladstone Hill. - For Gladstone Pit, avoiding any wetlands when siting ancillary works such as stockpiles and providing appropriate erosion and sediment control around those works. - For the Northern Rock Stack and TSF3 area, constructing stream diversions that enhance habitat and related ecological values. - Undertaking appropriate riparian planting along both the diversions and unaffected stretches of streams. - Where any stream diversions need to take place, fish climbing systems are integrated within our constructed drains to improve aquatic migration. - Expanding the areas of existing riparian plantings along watercourses and streams on OceanaGold-owned land.
+- we have proposed predator control over a ~600 ha area to mitigate potential effects to Archey's frogs from mining related vibration. - Removal of exotic flora species such as pines and wattles surrounding the Gladstone Open Pit and TSF3, and re-planting with native species. - Extending areas of native plantings to replace any areas of loss. - A focus on connecting the remaining ecological features. - Enhancement of Moko skink habitat and providing an appropriate lizard habitat as part of the rehabilitation of Gladstone Hill. - For Gladstone Pit, avoiding any wetlands when siting ancillary works such as stockpiles and providing appropriate erosion and sediment control around those works. - For the Northern Rock Stack and TSF3 area, constructing stream diversions that enhance habitat and related ecological values. - Undertaking appropriate riparian planting along both the diversions and unaffected stretches of streams. - Where any stream diversions need to take place, create fish climbing systems within our constructed drains to improve aquatic migration. - Expanding the areas of existing riparian plantings along watercourses and streams on OceanaGold-owned land.